 Is ID required?

 Yes.
 We require government or institution-issued identification (driver's license, passport, school ID card).
-Some institutions also require us to view two pieces of identification.
+Some institutions require us to view two pieces of identification.
 If you are writing an external exam, please check with your company/institution and come prepared.

 What can I bring into the exam?